 QS World University Rankings

-The QS World University Ranking in 2019 included 16 Polish universities.
-Lodz University of Technology took its place in the range 801-1000.
-The university also participated in the ranking by subject.
+The most recent QS World University Ranking includes 22 Polish universities.
+Lodz University of Technology takes its place in the range 801-1000.

 In 2014, QS World University Rankings published the regional Emerging Europe and Central Asia (EECA) ranking for the first time.
 Its latest edition features the top 450 universities in emerging Europe and central Asia.
 27 universities from Poland were classified, two of them in the TOP10 list - Jagiellonian University and University of Warsaw.
 Lodz University of Technology was ranked 93rd.
 The methodology of this ranking is based on the assessment of 10 indicators, including academic reputation (30%), employers reputation (20%), faculty/student ratio (10%), papers per faculty (10%), international research network (10%), web impact (5%), etc.